 Daily news is the glue of society, defining the issues we care about as a community.
-We capture the essence of nations by finding the stories that tell us who we are (and who those other people over there are), breaking down barriers and bringing us closer together.
-Our entertaining blend of daily news, business and features has made The Local the largest English-language news network in Europe with more than four million readers every month.
+We capture the essence of nations by finding the stories that tell us who we are and who those other people over there are, breaking down barriers and bringing us closer together.
+Our entertaining blend of daily news, business and features has made The Local the largest English-language news network in Europe with five million readers every month.

 Originally from London, Paul moved to Sweden in 2003.
 He started The Local with James Savage in 2004.

-James heads up our European editorial team.
+James formerly headed up our European editorial team and is now our strategy director.
 Originally from Lincolnshire, England, he moved to Sweden in 2003 where he met Paul Rapacioli and they started The Local.
 He has also lived in London and Paris.

 Originally from Brighton UK, Tara worked for many years as a management consultant in London.
 She has lived and worked in France, Germany, and Norway before moving to Stockholm in 2005.

 Originally from St. Paul in Minnesota, Sweden Country Editor David Landes first moved to Stockholm in 1999.
 He has also spent one year studying in Bologna, Italy and five years living in Washington, DC.
 He has worked for The Local since 2008.